-Instructors: Grabowicz, Hernandez, Rue
+Instructors: Hernandez, Rue

+Interactive Narratives: Read Less [-]

-JOURN 223 Advanced Visual Journalism 3 Units
+JOURN 223 New Media Visuals 3 Units

+Terms offered: Spring 2015, Fall 2013

 "Visual journalism" explores narratives as they are designed, produced, and consumed in various digital forms.
 Students will have the opportunity to explore various digital technologies, create and produce narratives, and analyze stories in digital forms.
 DSLR video narrative, animated visual explainers, data visualization design will all be explored and will serve as the primary areas of inquiry for this project-driven course.
-Rules & Requirements

-Repeat rules: Course may be repeated for credit when topic changes.

-Hours & Format
+New Media Visuals: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Hernandez

+New Media Visuals: Read Less [-]

-JOURN 226 Science Reporting 3 - 4 Units Advanced study of methods of reporting developments in such fields as science, education, health, or the environment.
-Rules & Requirements
+JOURN 226 Science Reporting 3 - 4 Units

+Terms offered: Spring 2014, Fall 2009, Fall 2008 Advanced study of methods of reporting developments in such fields as science, education, health, or the environment.
+Science Reporting: Read More [+] Rules & Requirements

 Prerequisites: For journalism students, 200 or equivalent; for others, consent of instructor

 Repeat rules: Course may be repeated for credit with consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 8 hours of fieldwork per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Pollan

+Science Reporting: Read Less [-]

 JOURN 228 Political Reporting 3 - 4 Units

-Study and discussion of politics and practice in reporting political events and campaigns.

-Rules & Requirements
+Terms offered: Spring 2012, Fall 2010, Fall 2009 Study and discussion of politics and practice in reporting political events and campaigns.
+Political Reporting: Read More [+] Rules & Requirements

 Prerequisites: For journalism students, 200 or equivalent; for others, consent of instructor

 Repeat rules: Course may be repeated for credit with consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 8 hours of fieldwork per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Rasky

+Political Reporting: Read Less [-]

-JOURN 230 Business Reporting 3 - 4 Units Reporting and writing of business, financial, and consumer affairs.
-Rules & Requirements
+JOURN 230 Business Reporting 3 - 4 Units

+Terms offered: Spring 2018, Spring 2015, Spring 2013 Reporting and writing of business, financial, and consumer affairs.
+Business Reporting: Read More [+] Rules & Requirements

 Prerequisites: For journalism students, 200

 Repeat rules: Course may be repeated for credit with consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 8 hours of fieldwork per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

+Business Reporting: Read Less [-]

 JOURN 234 International Reporting 4 Units

+Terms offered: Spring 2018, Spring 2014, Fall 2009

 This course is designed for students who are interested in foreign reporting.
 Course will include a broad overview of the issues that need to be researched when reporting on the politics, economics, and social issues of a foreign country.
 Past classes have traveled to Mexico, China, Cuba, Hungary, Ghana, Hong Kong, India, Japan, Venezuela, Ecuador, and Peru.

-Rules & Requirements
+International Reporting: Read More [+] Rules & Requirements

 Prerequisites: Consent of instructor

 Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.